rightscale-design/designkit-colors/README.md

 # designkit-colors
 1.1.0

-A Sass module for * used in RightScale apps.
+A Sass module for colors used in RightScale apps.

 ## Install
 ```